nerolation/ethereum-datafarm/Readme.md

 The ethereum-datafarm aims to provide researches quick access to Ethereum blockchain data by offering an easy-to-use interface to scrap event logs from contracts and save them in .csv and .pickle format.

+###### 29-04-2021 The ethereum-datafarm is still a project in progress, the latest feature added was BigQuery support and a flexible switch between contract config files, which allows to run the application with extremely low memory requirements.

 ## Features:
 * Scraps every type of event data from pre-defined contracts
-* Saves each day in a separate file
+* Saves each day in a separate file and/or syncs to Google BigQuery
 * No local or [Infura](https://infura.io/?utm_source=Nerolation_Github&utm_medium=ethereum-datafarm) node needed => Etherscan.io API is used
 * Possibility to add or remove contracts to/from the queue during runtime
 * Possibility to securely terminate execution (config/end.txt file)
 * Already pre-configured for multiple events used by various contracts
 * Low CPU, RAM and SSD requirements (AWS S3 is used)
-* .Csv and .pickle support
+* .Csv, .pickle and SQL (GBQ) support
 * Throttles down the number of requests to the API when the latest block is reached
 <br />